-The provisions of this Memorandum shall be applied equally to all employees covered hereby without favor or discrimination because of race, color, sex, age, disability (as defined by the Americans with Disabilities Act), medical condition, national origin, political or religious opinions or affiliations, sexual orientation, or for any other unlawful reasons.
+The provisions of this Memorandum shall be applied equally to all employees covered hereby without favor or discrimination because of race, color, sex, age, gender identification, sexual orientation, disability (as defined by the Americans with Disabilities Act), medical condition, national origin, political or religious opinions or affiliations, sexual orientation, or for any other unlawful reasons.
 In interpreting these terms, the City will be bound by State and Federal law.